thomas-roos/aws-greengrass-lite/docs/spec/executable/ggdeploymentd.md

 - Note: Currently excludes local deployments and might result to removal of all those components

+## NucleusLite Bootstrap

+GG-Lite supports bootstrap deployments for the NucleusLite component.

+- Upon receiving a deployment, all deployment info will be stored in the config database under services -> DeploymentService -> deploymentState
+- Bootstrap scripts of all bootstrap components will be processed and run
+- Device will reboot after bootstrap scripts successfully complete
+- On reboot, ggdeploymentd will check the config for a previously in progress deployment.
+- If a deployment is found, it will be resumed and completed.
+Bootstrap steps will be skipped and the remaining lifecycle stages will be processed.
+- If a deployment is not found on startup, ggdeploymentd will continue functioning as normal and await the next deployment
+- At the end of each deployment, all deployment info in the config database will be deleted

+- Note:
+  - Bootstrap is NOT guaranteed to work for components other than NucleusLite.
+  - Exit codes in bootstrap scripts are not currently supported.
+Each script will result in the device being rebooted.
+  - BootstrapOnRollback is NOT supported

 ### samples

 The expected format of the input map will look as below